winter-yuki/kotlin-self-types/README.md

 }
 ```

 There is also the Swift approach with aforementioned restrictions.
-It is still rather complicated and have no reasonable use-cases.
+It is still rather complicated and has no reasonable use-cases.

 ### Input generic position